liny556/emcmc/README.md

-# emcmc
+# entropy-mcmc
-Here are some codes I used
+Here are some basic codes I used